krolow/queue-run/docs/Intro.md

 # Introduction

+* Unapologitecally Web 2.0 framework for buildng back-ends and APIs
+* Designed for serverless deployments
+* You don't have to know any CloudFormation
+* Of the web: HTTP and WebSockets, REST resources, Fetch API, console.log, HTML forms
+* For the backend: routing, standard and FIFO job queues, scheduled jobs
+* Batteries included: logging, authentication, multipart/form-data, etc
+* TypeScript and JSX if you're so inclined

 ## Why QueueRun?

 Lambda has all the right building blocks — HTTP, WS, SQS, CloudWatch — but you drown in YAML trying to set it up.
 And the AWS APIs were not designed for JavaScript developers.